-To be eligible for the Master of Public Administration degree the student must have:
+To be eligible for the Master of Arts in Teaching, Master of Business Administration, Master of Education, Master of Public Administration, and Master of Special Education degrees the student must have:

 - 1. Completed all admission to candidacy requirements. - 2.
 Completed all required credits. - 3.
 Achieve a minimum grade point average of 3.0 for the total graduate program, with no more than three hours of grade "C" range for required courses and with no "D" or "F" grades for required courses. - 4.
 Completed a formal application for graduation with a \$100.00 program completion fee.